-- Infection – This may require treatment with antibiotics and occasionally reoperation.
+- Infection – which may require treatment with antibiotics and occasionally repeat operation.

-- Damage to Organs – any keyhole procedure can be complicated by unintentional injury to the organs near the area of operation.
-This may require a repeat operation to repair of the damaged organs.
+- Damage to Organs – unintentional injury to the organs near the area of operation.
+This may require a repeat operation to repair the damaged organs.

-- Blood Clots – Deep Venous Thromboses (clots in the veins) and pulmonary embolus (clots in the lungs)
+- Blood Clots – such as deep vein thromboses (clots in the veins, usually of the legs) and pulmonary embolus (clots in the lungs).

 - Pneumonia/ chest infection

 There are some possible long-term surgical problems related to the gastric band itself: